sharax/crowds/data/tasks/us_elections/README.txt

 TASK: Given a state in the USA, predict whether residents will predominantly vote for the Republican party, or the Democratic party, in the 2016 presidential elections.

 DESCRIPTION: We will now ask you a series of questions.
-For each question we will give you the name of a city in the US and ask you to predict whether the residents of that state will predominantly vote for the Republican party, or the Democratic party.
+For each question we will give you the name of a state in the US and ask you to predict whether the residents of that state will predominantly vote for the Republican party, or the Democratic party.

 CORPUS: We will use the following Wikipedia link which classifies each state into the red or blue category.
 		Red: States carried by the Republican in all four elections (2000, 2004, 2008, and 2012)